attestate/delegator2/readme.txt

 Limitations
 -----------

-- If an indexer observes multiple valid delegations from to one `address to` to multiple different `address from`, then they must consider the latest delegation the user's intention.
+- If an indexer observes multiple valid delegations from one `address to` to multiple different `address from`, then they must consider the latest delegation the user's intention.
-- Similarly, multiple occurrences between one distinct `address to` and an `address from`, an indexer must consider the latest delegation the user's intention.
+- Similarly, multiple occurrences of one distinct `address to` and an `address from`, an indexer must consider the latest delegation the user's intention.

 Considerations